 Area: 786 sq km; 303 sq miles.

-Thrumshingla National Parks confirmed in 1998, is situated in the heart of the nation with an area of 786 sq km².
-With tall mountains approaching over 3,000 meters high and pristine forest ranging from alpine to subtropical broadleaf, national highway traverses through the heart of this park, which provides excellent opportunities for bird watching in the fir and cool broad-leaved forest.
-Ward’s Trogon (Harpactes wardi), Himalayan Monal (Lophophorus impejanus), Satyr Tragopan (Tragopan satyra), Blood Pheasant (Ithaginis cruentus), Parrotbills, Beautiful Nuthatch, and various Wren Babblers are just some of the birds found in this park.
+Phrumshingla National Park, officially established in 1998, is located in the heart of Bhutan with an area of 786 square kilometers.
+It boasts towering mountains reaching over 3,000 meters in height and pristine forests ranging from alpine to subtropical broadleaf.
+The national highway runs through the park, offering excellent bird-watching opportunities in the cool broad-leaved and fir forests.
+Some of the birds that can be seen here include Ward’s Trogon, Himalayan Monal, Satyr Tragopan, Blood Pheasant, Parrotbills, Beautiful Nuthatch, and various Wren Babblers.